lawdpls/lawdpls.github.io/04/README.md

 ###d3's ~~pesky~~ packed layout

 - The packed layout of d3 changes the ratio of input data, making radii of all bubbles closer to each other than they actually are.
-There's no official way to preserve the ratio as far as I'm concerned.
-Therefore in order to keep the input data in the same range and fashion with other input charts, I manually scaled the auto-generated node data, altering their "r" value.
+There's no official way to preserve the ratio as far as we're concerned.
+Therefore in order to keep the input data in the same format with other input charts, I manually scaled the auto-generated node data, altering their "r" value.

-###No adjacent markers.
+###Switchable adjacent markers

-The two random markers are generated in a fashion that they are never adjacent to each other.
+We have implemented a switch to toggle on/off the policy of no adjacent markers.
+Checking the "Adjacent" box in the first page will make all charts to only generate adjacent markers.
+Therefore we can test out adjacency versus no adjacency on the same type of chart.

+###Switchable fill color

+Similiarly, we have also implemented a switch to toggle on/off the policy of no color.
+Checking the "Color" box in the first page will make all charts to fill the marked values with two random colors.
+Thus we can test out what colors can do to human's perception of the two values.

+Very unfortunately, no one was willing to conduct a survey containing 240 pages.
+We decided to put in these features but follow only the vanilla experiment, for now.